 Patients could access care and treatment from the practice within an acceptable timescale for their needs.
 The practice had an appointment system to respond to patients' needs.
-The frequency of appointments was agreed between the dentist and the patient, giving due regard to NICE guidelines.
-Patients had enough time during their appointment and did not feel rushed.
+The frequency of appointments was agreed between the dentist and the patient, giving due regard to NICE guidelines; however, we noted this was not consistently recorded in the dental care records.